Computing higher Leray-Serre spectral sequences of towers of fibrations: Examples and computations

 {

 }

-Let us observe that, although we have seen before that in the $2$-page of the spectral system there are three non-null terms of total degree $n=5$, in the next page of the spectral system, computed with offset $Q=(1,1)$, only one of these groups survives, namely $S^*_5(P;2)\cong H_0(B;H_0(M;H_5(G)))$, corresponding to the point $P=(0,0)$.
+Let us observe that, although we have seen before that in the $2$-page of the higher spectral sequence there are three non-null terms of total degree $n=5$, in the next page, computed with offset $Q=(1,1)$, only one of these groups survives, namely $S^*_5(P;2)\cong H_0(B;H_0(M;H_5(G)))$, corresponding to the point $P=(0,0)$.

-We can also determine the \ql final\qr\ groups of the spectral system, which intuitively are the ones that survive at the end of the lexicographic connection.
-In this case, for total degree $n=5$ we obtain exactly one non-null group, isomorphic to $\Z_2$, which corresponds again to $S^*_5(P;2)\cong H_0(B;H_0(M;H_5(G)))$ and reproduces the well-known result $\pi_5(S^2)\cong \Z_2$.
+We can also determine the \ql final\qr\ groups of the higher spectral sequence, which intuitively are the ones that survive at the end of the lexicographic connection.
+In this case, for total degree $n=5$ we obtain exactly one non-null group, isomorphic to $\Z_2$, which corresponds again to $S^*_5(P;2)\cong H_0(B;H_0(M;H_5(G)))$ and reproduces the well-known result $\pi_5(S^3)\cong \Z_2$.

 The same programs can be applied to a larger number of fibrations.
-For instance, if we consider the next fibration of the Postnikov tower, namely $K(\Zset_2,4) \rightarrow X \rightarrow E$, we can determine for example the term of the $2$-page of the spectral system corresponding to $P=(0,6,0)$, which turns out to be $\Z$.
+For instance, if we consider the next fibration of the {Whitehead} tower, namely $K(\Zset_2,4) \rightarrow X \rightarrow E$, we can determine for example the term of the $2$-page of the higher spectral sequence corresponding to $P=(0,6,0)$, which turns out to be $\Z$.
 We omit the indices $z,s,p,b$ in the outputs.

-However, the following term in the lexicographic connection with offset $Q=(1,1,1)$ is $\Z_{3}$; this represents a step of the convergence to the final group of the spectral system, which corresponds to the well-known result $\pi_6(S^3)\cong \Z_{12}$.
+However, the following term in the lexicographic connection with offset $Q=(1,1,1)$ is $\Z_{3}$; this represents a step of the convergence to the final group of the higher spectral sequence, which corresponds to the well-known result $\pi_6(S^3)\cong \Z_{12}$.

+As an indication of the efficiency of the algorithms, the last computation required 12 seconds on a normal laptop (Intel Core i5-8250U, 8Gb RAM).
+However, the algorithms producing the effective homology of a tower of fibrations in Kenzo have exponential complexity in the number of generators, so that the computation of the higher spectral sequences and homotopy groups are limited to relatively low dimensions (for instance, on the same laptop, Kenzo is able to determine the homotopy groups of $S^3$ up to dimension 7).

+As a comparison with the computation of various subsequent spectral sequences, let us remark that the computation of all terms of the $2$-page of the higher spectral sequence for degree $n=6$ (84 groups) took 2 minutes and 14 seconds, while the computation of the groups $E^2_{p,q}$ of the three Leray--Serre spectral sequences corresponding to the three fibrations (21 groups) took only 6 seconds.
+This increase in computational cost for the higher spectral sequence is due to the fact that computing the groups of Definition~\ref{def:sp_sys_def1} is slower when the indices are elements in a poset like $\Z^m$ or $D(\Z^m)$, with $m>1$.